asaah18/route_finder/README.md

 # route_finder
-an AI project to find the route in a given graph using different  algorithms
+a project for AI course to find the route in a given graph using different  algorithms

 ![image of mecca map](mecca_map.png)